Get the lowdown on driving in the Dutch capital, from speed limits to parking regulations.

 There isn’t a points system in the Netherlands.
 When you are caught breaking the rules you will be given a receipt that states the particulars of the violation – this is not your ticket, you will receive this at a later date in the mail.
 You will be able to pay by bank transfer or cash at Postbank (now ING).

-Read Driving and parking in the Holland for up to date information on doing your driving theory and practical tests.
+- Read our guide on Driving and parking in the Netherlands for up to date information on doing your driving theory and practical tests.